 Canadian Solar (CSIQ) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the solar wafers manufacturer had lost 15% in the past month.
-In that same time, the Oils-Energy sector lost 3.19%, while the S&P 500 lost 1.87%.
+Prior to today's trading, shares of the solar wafers manufacturer had lost 16.21% over the past month.
+This has lagged the Oils-Energy sector's loss of 6.03% and the S&P 500's loss of 0.14% in that time.

-Investors will be hoping for strength from CSIQ as it approaches its next earnings release.
-The company is expected to report EPS of $0.88, down 8.33% from the prior-year quarter.
+Wall Street will be looking for positivity from CSIQ as it approaches its next earnings report date.
+On that day, CSIQ is projected to report earnings of $0.88 per share, which would represent a year-over-year decline of 8.33%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $797.86 million, up 3.89% from the year-ago period.

-CSIQ's full-year Zacks Consensus Estimates are calling for earnings of $3.25 per share and revenue of $3.64 billion.
-These results would represent year-over-year changes of -0.91% and -2.9%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.25 per share and revenue of $3.64 billion, which would represent changes of -0.91% and -2.9%, respectively, from the prior year.

-Any recent changes to analyst estimates for CSIQ should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for CSIQ.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-CSIQ is holding a Zacks Rank of #1 (Strong Buy) right now.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+CSIQ is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that CSIQ has a Forward P/E ratio of 5.54 right now.
-For comparison, its industry has an average Forward P/E of 22.76, which means CSIQ is trading at a discount to the group.
+Looking at its valuation, CSIQ is holding a Forward P/E ratio of 5.59.
+This represents a discount compared to its industry's average Forward P/E of 22.3.

-It is also worth noting that CSIQ currently has a PEG ratio of 0.17.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Solar industry currently had an average PEG ratio of 0.99 as of yesterday's close.
+Meanwhile, CSIQ's PEG ratio is currently 0.17.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Solar stocks are, on average, holding a PEG ratio of 0.97 based on yesterday's closing prices.

 The Solar industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 39, which puts it in the top 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 43, putting it in the top 17% of all 250+ industries.

 Click to get this free report